-PEY Co-op is completely optional.
+PEY Co-op is optional.
 As an applicant, you will indicate your interest in PEY Co-op when you apply for studies at U of T Engineering.
 You will be asked to answer whether you plan to participate in PEY Co-op on the OUAC application.
 Your answer will not affect your admission eligibility in any way (i.e., it will not be more competitive to get into the Faculty with PEY Co-op).
-You will later be able to opt-in or out if you change your mind.
+You will later be able to opt in or out if you change your mind.

 The PEY Co-op experience is built on three pillars

-- Lay your foundation: Starting in first year and continuing into your second year, you’ll complete foundational programming designed to orient you to different industries, guide you through the professional goal-setting process, and practice the skills you’ll need to be successful in securing employment during the recruitment cycle, like making a positive impression and writing industry-ready resumes and cover letters.
+Lay your foundation: Starting in first year and continuing into your second year, you’ll complete foundational programming designed to orient you to different industries, guide you through the professional goal-setting process, and practice the skills you’ll need to be successful in securing employment during the recruitment cycle, such as making a positive impression and writing industry-ready resumes and cover letters.

 Apply your knowledge: Drawing on the career confidence you’ve developed, you’ll apply to and interview for co-op positions that align with your goals.
 Through our robust network of employers, you’ll have access to more than 3,100 jobs around the world and across every sector.